 FDTC Emergency Information

-What to in case of emergency can be most easily accessed in the FDTC Emergency Response Guide.
+What to do in case of emergency can be most easily accessed in the FDTC Emergency Response Guide.

 Florence-Darlington Technical College's Campus Safety Department provides a 24-hour-a-day, year-round security and safety program.